KayTrust/kaytrust.github.io/docs/Manuals.md

 ### Identity Manager contract

 This contract is aimed to be used as a layer of abstraction when making actions related to your identity.
-Later in this document called IM.
-This contract is not owned or administered by anyone.
+Later in this document called IM. **This contract is not owned or administered by anyone**.

 #### Authorization levels in the Identity Manager Contract